Our Story

 Late 2010s

-Bridge purchases North Parade café (now Flourish) and Pelican House on 10 Currer Street to provide additional welcoming and accessible spaces to support people in recovery.
-Bridge delivers combined adult substance misuse services through New Directions contract – in partnership with local charities Project 6 and Change, Grow and Live.
+Bridge purchases North Parade café (now Flourish) and Pelican House on Currer Street to create welcoming, accessible spaces for people in recovery.
+Around the same time, we began working in partnership with local charities Project 6 and Change, Grow and Live, delivering combined adult substance misuse services through the New Directions contract.

 2013 – 2019

-Bridge joins the West Yorkshire Finding Independence (WY-FI) programme, replicated in 12 areas across the country and funded by Big Lottery and becomes an experienced place based provider supporting people with multiple unmet needs through the Navigation Model in West Yorkshire.
+Bridge joined the West Yorkshire Finding Independence (WY-FI) programme, funded by the Big Lottery and replicated in 12 areas nationwide.
+Over the next five years, we become an experienced place-based provider, supporting people with multiple unmet needs through Navigation Model in West Yorkshire.

 2020s

-Bridge applies the Navigation model to new services supporting individuals experiencing simultaneous multiple vulnerabilities working closely with statutory and voluntary partners – including MNNS, Lotus, Housing First, MARRS, and MARAC and IOM (both now part of Bradford RESET).
+Bridge applies the Navigation Model to new services supporting individuals experiencing simultaneous multiple vulnerabilities and deprivations, working closely with statutory and voluntary partners – including MNNS, Lotus, Housing First, MARRS, and MARAC and IOM (both now part of Bradford RESET).

 2020s